top of page

 SMART goals in practice

-Once you get the hang of the SMART goal format, you will be able to create attainable goals for all aspects of your riding and training journey.
-Better yet-- you can use SMART goals for more than just working with horses.
+Once you get the hang of the SMART goal format, you can create attainable goals for all aspects of your riding and training journey.
+Better yet— you can use SMART goals for more than just working with horses.

 Example SMART Goals